Chuseok22/version-management/README.en.md

 # version-management

 > **Centralized, reusable GitHub Actions workflow for automated versioning (Spring Boot & Next.js)**
-> On pushes to the default branch (`main`) with a versioning commit message, this workflow performs **Version bump → Project file sync → CHANGELOG update → Git Tag creation/push** in a standardized way.
+> On pushes to the default branch (`main`) with a compliant commit message, this project performs **Version bump → Project file sync → CHANGELOG update → Git Tag creation/push** in a standardized way.
-> It also emits a `repository_dispatch` event **only when a version bump actually happens**, so you can trigger follow-up workflows (e.g., `apk-build.yml`) conditionally.
+> It also emits a `repository_dispatch` event **only when a version bump actually happens**, so you can trigger follow‑up workflows (e.g., `apk-build.yml`) conditionally.

 > **한국어 문서** → [README.md](README.md)